MadG0blin359/CPP-CodeGlitch/Projects/Kruskal's & Prim's (DSA)/README.md

 The project is organized as follows:

-- **[Algorithms]:** This project implements two key Minimum Spanning Tree (MST) algorithms, Kruskal's and Prim's, to demonstrate graph traversal and edge selection techniques effectively.
+- **Algorithms:** This project implements two key Minimum Spanning Tree (MST) algorithms, Kruskal's and Prim's, to demonstrate graph traversal and edge selection techniques effectively.
 - **`Source Files/`**: This folder contains all the source code files (`DSU.h`, `MST.h`, etc.).
 - **`Executable/`**: The compiled executable file for running the application.
 - **`README.md`**: This documentation file.